EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 return;
 ```

-Let's see that code in action.
-Assuming the above "bucardo add customcode" command was run, we will need to load an updated version, and then reload the sync.
+Let’s see that code in action.
+Assuming the above “bucardo add customcode” command was run, we will need to load an updated version, and then reload the sync.
 We create some conflicts, and check on the results:

 ```
 <span class="gsm">